 - Degenerative disc disease

-Musculoskeletal system disorders can make it near-impossible to work.
-Many people are on SSDI for these conditions because of how much they impact everyday life.
+Musculoskeletal system disorders can make it nearly impossible for you to work.
+Many people are on SSDI for these conditions because of how much they can impact everyday life.

 2. Mood Disorders

-Mood disorders can distort someone’s mood or emotions.
-They might feel irritability, extreme sadness, or emptiness.
+Mood disorders can distort someone’s current frame of mind or emotions.
+They might feel irritability, extreme sadness, or emptiness as a result.
 Anxiety and depression can significantly impact someone’s ability to work.

 3. Nervous System and Sense Organs